-Started in June 2007, the Dyserth Community Food Co-op serves between 50 and 60 bags of fresh fruit and vegetables every week.
+Started in June 2007, the Dyserth Community Food Co-op serves between 20 and 30 bags of fresh fruit and vegetables every week.
 The Co-op began as an initiative of Horeb but its members and volunteers come from the community of Dyserth and beyond.
-The Food Co-op is supported by the Rural Regeneration Unit.
 Find out more here.

 Dyserth Community Lunch